M.F.A. in Sound Design

 Every sound design a Drama Department production is critiqued by the faculty and students.
 These critiques provide insight into the creative process, allow the designer to assess successes and failures, and encourage all parties to think critically about design.
 For the third-year student, one production is designated as a thesis production, and the critique for that production will be a larger and more public event, involving the entire design program and featuring a critique by a professional sound designer.

-Professor Mike Hooker heads the sound design program, and he is joined in instruction and mentorship by Assistant Professor Vincent Olivieri.
+Professor Mike Hooker heads the sound design program, and he is joined in instruction and mentorship by Professor Vincent Olivieri.
 Both Professors Hooker and Olivieri regard their work at UC Irvine as a primary responsibility, and they welcome emails of inquiry from prospective students and other curious parties.

 For more information about the program in Sound Design, please click here.